 CZI PPC-funded Patient Engagement Efforts

-Dr. Fanny Elahi and her team at the Icahn School of Medicine at Mount Sinai are excited to be in the second year of their Chan Zuckerberg Initiative (CZI) Patient-Partnered Collaboration grant.
+Dr. Fanny Elahi and her team at the Icahn School of Medicine at Mount Sinai are excited to be receiving two more years of funding for their Chan Zuckerberg Initiative (CZI) Patient-Partnered Collaboration grant.
 Their Year 1 (2023) goals were completed, and they’re well on their way to completing their Year 2 (2024) goals!

 Last year, we established a Community Advisory Group (CAG) to help guide our community engagement and provide us with feedback and insight on both research and patient advocacy.
 This year, with integral input from the CAG, we’ve launched a revamped website and logo, and are updating our social media channels.
+CAG members participated in a Q&A panel moderated by Dr. Elahi at our Patient-Investigator Meeting on June 29 and presented results from the patient survey they created with Dr. Elahi.
 The CAG’s input has been absolutely invaluable in ensuring that our community-geared efforts are reflective of what patients want to see.

 Below is the progress made toward our funded milestones: